 Advance planning is key to successful video production.
 A detailed preproduction plan can enhance the quality of your video, save time, and prevent escalating costs.
 As you undertake your video project, use the following planning tips to make your production process more efficient.
-OVC has also prepared a list of submission requirements for you to keep in mind when finalizing your video.
+OVC has also prepared a list of submission requirements for you to keep in mind when finalizing your video (see Submission Requirements).

 - Define goals.
-Think about the main message(s) you want to convey to viewers.
-An effective video has no more than three major points.
+Think about the main message(s) you want to convey to viewers and experts that can deliver your key messages.

 - Define the target audience.
 The target audience often determines the length of the video, its scope (informational or training), and the most effective methods of depiction (interviews, text, or graphics).

 - Determine the scope of your project and begin developing a project management plan, budget, and timeline.
 Select a video production company that incorporates thorough planning into its work.
-Prepare a timeline, including shooting, editing, and initial and final reviews.
+Prepare a timeline that includes concept development, script-writing, shooting, editing, and reviews.

 - Select a quality production company.
-An effective video depends on the quality of the production work, not simply on your familiarity with substantive issues.
-The production company should illustrate its capabilities by giving you references and samples of the videos it has produced.
-Do not rely solely on a Web site or sample video.
+A video's effectiveness depends on the quality of the production work, not simply your familiarity with substantive issues.
+The production company should illustrate its capabilities by providing references and samples of the videos it has produced.
+Do not rely solely on a website or sample video.
 Schedule a face-to-face meeting to review your goals and expectations.

-- Draft the script.
-The script should guide the filming—the filming should never guide the script.
+- Draft a concept outline and/or script.
+OVC highly recommends that you begin field production only after developing a plan—either a concept outline or a script—to guide the filming.
 Changes that require additional filming are costly and may be prohibitive under the funding limits of the grant, cooperative agreement, or contract.

 - Review for cultural relevance.
-Ensure that the video will be appropriate for diverse racial, ethnic, and cultural groups.
+Ensure that the video, including b-roll and the cast, will be appropriate for diverse racial, ethnic, and cultural groups throughout the entire production process.

 - Secure written consent from video participants.
 Ensure that written consent is obtained before the production company takes footage of a victim discussing his or her victimization.
 The consent form should specify OVC's nonexclusive worldwide right to reproduce, distribute, perform, and display the recorded materials or still photography.
+The release should include permission to use the person's image in packaging and promotional materials.
 (The production company usually provides the consent forms.)

 Back to Top